Search Jobs In Santa Monica

 Supplemental Information

-Applicants must submit a clear, concise, completed on-line City Application along with any required supplemental application materials with the Human Resources Department by the filing deadline.
-If you do not submit your on-line application by the filing deadline, you will not be considered for this position.
-Please note, applications may be rejected if incomplete.
-Resumes, CVs and cover letters are not reviewed as part of the application screening process.
+HOW TO APPLY: All applicants must submit an online City application and required supplemental questions to be considered for this position.
+Please note , applications may be rejected if incomplete.
+Résumés, CVs and cover letters are not reviewed as part of the application screening process and should not be submitted.

-All applicants must submit clear, concise and complete information regarding your work history and qualifications for the position.
-All applicants will be reviewed and only those applicants determined to be most qualified on the basis of experience, training and education, as submitted, will be invited to participate further in the selection process.
+All applicants must submit clear, concise and complete information regarding their qualifications for the position.
+All applicants will be reviewed and only those candidates determined to be most qualified on the basis of experience and education, as submitted, will be invited to participate further in the selection process.

 Testing may consist of the following and is subject to change as needs dictate: